Giants Interview Lou Anarumo; Dan Quinn Next on Deck - Big Blue Interactive

 The team will reportedly interview Patrick Graham.
 Graham has served as the team’s defensive coordinator for the past two seasons under Joe Judge, who was fired earlier this month.

-The Giants are also believed to be interested i Brian Flores, who was last the head coach of the Dolphins from 2019 to 2021.
+The Giants are also believed to be interested in Brian Flores, who was last the head coach of the Dolphins from 2019 to 2021.

 Sorry, the comment form is closed at this time.